ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/payments.md

 next-cap-goal-name: "Leveraging Data"
 next-page-url: /CAP/leveragingdata

-alert: this Cross Agency Priority (CAP) Goal has been refreshed and renamed to Frictionless Acquisition.
+alert: This Cross Agency Priority (CAP) Goal has been refreshed and renamed to Frictionless Acquisition.

 ---